 2. At the same time boil the eggs, either soft or hard – your preference.
 Peel and halve.

-3. While the eggs are boiling, stir the dressing ingredients together in a small bowl with a fork, tasting and adjusting.
+3. Stir the dressing ingredients together in a small bowl with a fork, tasting and adjusting.

-6. Assemble the salads.
+5. Assemble the salads.
 Lay a bed of watercress on the bottom of two bowls.
-Top with cucumbers, radish, fennel, fish, eggs, pickled onions, capers and fresh dill.
+Top with cucumbers, radish, fennel, smoked fish, eggs, pickled onions, capers and fresh dill.
 Scatter blossoms around the top.
 Feel the joy 😉

 Notes